How to Make a Monster (1958 film): Production

 Many of Pete Dumond's "children" destroyed in the fire were props originally created by Paul Blaisdell for earlier AIP films, and he actually allowed the props to be destroyed.
-They include The Cat Girl (1956), "Beulah" from It Conquered the World (1956), Invasion of the Saucer Men (1957) and the Dr. Jekyll mask from Attack of the Puppet People (1958).
+They include The Cat Girl (1957), "Beulah" from It Conquered the World (1956), Invasion of the Saucer Men (1957) and the Dr. Jekyll mask from Attack of the Puppet People (1958).
 Blaisdell also created a brand new monster costume he dubbed "Aunt Esmeralda" which he created specifically to be burned in the fire scene (designed so that as the face melted, a grisly skull was revealed underneath).
 Blaisdell's She-Creature mask was also in the scene but miraculously was not destroyed.

 Blaisdell had specifically asked AIP not to burn his Cat Girl mask, but it was carelessly destroyed in the fire anyway.
 (To compound the tragedy, the cameraman failed to film the Cat Girl mask as it was burning.)
 The whole incident left a bad taste in Blaisdell's mouth.

 Herman Cohen says he cast John Ashley as a singer at the request of James H. Nicholson, who had just put Ashley under a long-term contract with the studio.
 Ashley was having some minor success as a recording artist at the time.

 AIP did not have a physical studio, so the film was shot at Ziv Studios.
 During production there, a sign was put up that called the studio lot "American International Studios", which was totally misleading.

 Ed Wood's widow Kathy claimed in a 1992 interview that her husband always felt that the idea for How To Make a Monster was stolen from him by AIP producer Sam Arkoff.
 She said "Eddie condemned Arkoff, he really hated him.
 Eddie gave them a script for approval, and they changed the characters a little bit around.
 Eddie had written it for Lugosi.
 It was about this old horror actor who couldn't get work any more, so he took his vengeance out on the studio.
 (They changed it to) a make-up man who takes revenge on a studio."
 Arkoff denied Wood's claim was true, stating that Herman Cohen originated the entire project on his own.

 Other releases

 Scream Factory's 2020 Blu-ray release features an audio commentary by Tom Weaver.

-Svengoolie featured the film on June 12, 2021, again on December 11, 2021, and on June 25, 2022.
+Svengoolie featured the film on June 12, 2021, again on December 11, 2021, on June 25, 2022 and, most recently, on February 24, 2024.